urbit/urbit.org/content/docs/userspace/graph-store/sample-application-overview.md

 -   It is also used [here](https://github.com/ynx0/library/blob/4c47fdd88dc0f41b3d611192b2f77dddbddc226f/app/library-proxy.hoon#L304) and [here](https://github.com/ynx0/library/blob/4c47fdd88dc0f41b3d611192b2f77dddbddc226f/app/library-proxy.hoon#L315), so that when a ship wants to know about what libraries and books exist, only data they are allowed to see gets revealed to them.
 -   Some of the more ad-hoc/implicit permission rules are implemented at the following locations: [[1](https://github.com/ynx0/library/blob/4c47fdd88dc0f41b3d611192b2f77dddbddc226f/app/library-proxy.hoon#L323) [2](https://github.com/ynx0/library/blob/4c47fdd88dc0f41b3d611192b2f77dddbddc226f/app/library-proxy.hoon#L49) [3](https://github.com/ynx0/library/blob/4c47fdd88dc0f41b3d611192b2f77dddbddc226f/app/library-proxy.hoon#L264) [4](https://github.com/ynx0/library/blob/4c47fdd88dc0f41b3d611192b2f77dddbddc226f/app/library-proxy.hoon#L299)]

-## Is this the only way to do it?
+## Alternative Methods

-**TL;DR**: No. The subscription logic and permissioning logic are up to the application developer to define and implement.
+There are a number of architectural decisions made in our application that may not be suitable for other projects.
 Many decisions made such as the definition of the schema, the user-facing and inter-proxy API, and the permissioning model could be done differently.
 For instance, many decisions in the schema and thus the validator were made to keep the schema simple.
 One could imagine allowing any content type and amount, while right now it is restricted to a single text content, and stricter validation of or a custom for the ISBN.
 The subscription model is also just one way to handle subscriptions and by no means the only one.
-The permissioning scheme was also implemented relatively simple; it has some limitiations, like the fact that you cannot change the permissions after creating the a library, or the fact that there are only 3 policy types.
+The permissioning scheme was also implemented relatively simple; it has some limitations, like the fact that you cannot change the permissions after creating the a library, or the fact that there are only 3 policy types.

-### How does the approach that %library-proxy takes differ from the existing graph push/pull hooks?
+### Comparison between `%library-proxy` and `%graph-push-hook`

-`%library-proxy` performs the functions of both graph push hook and graph pull hook.
+`%library-proxy` performs the functions of both `%graph-push-hook` and `%graph-pull-hook`.
-Graph pull hook is responsible for asking other graph-push-hooks for graph data, by trying to initiate a subscription on the host ship's graph-push-hook,which the host only allows if they have permissions.
+`%graph-pull-hook` is responsible for asking other `%graph-push-hook`s for graph data by trying to initiate a subscription on the host ship's `%graph-push-hook`, which the host only allows if they have permissions.
-When it succeeds, graph-push-hook then sends out all graph-updates to those subscribers who need to hear about it.
+When it succeeds, `%graph-push-hook` then sends out all `graph-updates` to those subscribers who need to hear about it.
-Graph pull hook then merges in graph updates it hears into the local graph store.
+`%graph-pull-hook` then merges in graph updates it hears into the local `%graph-store`.
-So far, all the functionality is in line with %library-proxy.
+So far, all the functionality is in line with `%library-proxy`.

 The two main places where the hooks differ is in their choice of permissioning model and subscription model.
 To know whether a person is allowed to access a resource, pull hook uses checks to see whether they are a member of a group, while `%library-proxy` uses its own policy type.